mollie/mollie-api-node/README.md

 To successfully receive a payment, these steps should be implemented:

-1. Use the Mollie API client to create a payment with the requested amount, description and optionally, a payment method.
-It is important to specify a unique redirect URL where the customer is supposed to return to after the payment is completed.
+1. Use the client to create a payment with the requested `amount`, `description`, `redirectUrl` and `webhookUrl` and optionally, a payment `method`.
+It is important to specify a unique `redirectUrl` where the customer is supposed to return to after the payment is completed.

-2. Immediately after the payment is completed, our platform will send an asynchronous request to the configured webhook to allow the payment details to be retrieved, so you know when exactly to start processing the customer's order.
+2. After the payment is completed, our platform will send a request to the provided `webhookUrl` to allow the payment details to be retrieved, so you know exactly when to start processing the customer's order.

 3. The customer returns, and should be satisfied to see that the order was paid and is now being processed.